TheArturthur/CoppermindScraper/Cosmere/Jaxlim.md

 3.1 Narak
 3.2 War of Reckoning (1167 - 1174)
-3.3 After the “True Desolation”
+3.3 After the Battle of Narak

 4 Relationships